geofzhang/MoPanda/docs/index.md

 - Load and output data from `.las`, `.dlis`, `.xlsx`, `.csv` files.
 - Editing and displaying logs in realtime.
 - Data imputation and explorative analysis.
-- Superwised and unsupervised prediction of missing logs and electrofacies.
+- Supervised and unsupervised prediction of missing logs and electrofacies.
 - Petrophysical workflow.

 ---